wreiner-rh/image-update-through-api/README.md

 # image_updater

-This script checks the Red Hat access API for new versions of RHEL qcow2 images and downloads those images.
+This script checks the [Red Hat Access Management API](https://access.redhat.com/management/api) for new versions of RHEL qcow2 images and downloads those images.

 ## Configuation